STAGE 2 MEDITATION - WATER

 It has the power to recreate in our life experience the circumstances which mimic the repression of a part of our personality and will continue to repeat this action over and over again until we take notice.
 These things are done, not by some dark and sinister power, but with our own personal power that we lost in the original situation.

 In reality, our shadow self is a part of us that wants to be released, redeemed, forgiven, and brought into the light.
 Resolution of the shadow means wading into our personal darkness to reclaim our fragmented self and forgiving our mistakes, resolving the pain, and reclaiming our power for the purpose of wholeness and self-realization.

 Even church-going Christians who are unaware of the personal shadow suffer from this disconnection with God.
-They perceive that this dark influence in their lives that is tempting and misleading them is the work of the devil.
+They perceive this dark influence in their lives that is tempting and misleading them to be the work of the devil.
 Blaming the devil for this mischief is simply projecting the personal shadow onto the devil.
-It relieves people from taking responsibility for their own darkness; however, they are shirking their responsibility as a Christian by not facing these unresolved issues.
+It unknowingly relieves people from taking responsibility for their own darkness.
+However, if they are conscious of their dark desires and behaviors, they are shirking their responsibility as a Christian if they do not resolve and transform these issues.

 In reality, it is the responsibility of each of us to resolve our personal issues and to cleanse our consciousness so we can approach the sacred altar of our spiritual Heart within.
 This is what I believe Jesus Christ meant when he said, “Physician, heal thyself.”
 See this link for detailed information on The Shadow.

 This diagram is the Tree of Life superimposed over the body.